Epilogue logo

 What is a beneficiary?

-beneficiary is a person or charity named in a Will that receives some (or all) of your assets upon your death.
-As the Will maker, you can leave all assets to one beneficiary, or you can name multiple beneficiaries who will inherit various assets from your estate.
+beneficiary is a person or charity named in a Will that receives some (or all) of someone's assets upon their death.
+As the Will maker, you can leave all assets to one beneficiary, or you can have multiple beneficiaries who will inherit various assets from your estate.

 What do beneficiaries receive?